johneliud/Math-Skills/README.md

 The purpose of this project is to calculate:

-- Average

-- Median

-- Variance

-- Standard Deviation

-The program reads from a file and prints the result of each statistics mentioned above.

-## Prerequisites

 - **Average**

 It's the sum of all numbers in a set divided by how many numbers there are.